-- Mobile person-to-person payment: this type is known as sending money from one person to another, buying stuff or sending it to someone who is in need.
+- Mobile person-to-person payment: this type is known as sending money from one person to another, buying stuff, or sending it to someone who is in need.
 The transactions can be made by sending money to someone’s number or to their bank account directly.

-Thanks to the advanced development of mobile connectivity, security, and apps development, retailers are allowed to offer services, products, and payments right over their mobile phones.
+Thanks to the advanced development of mobile connectivity, security, and app development, retailers are allowed to offer services, products, and payments right over their mobile phones.
 Back in the good old days, customers had to open their desktop devices to shop online but with mobile commerce, things get easier as they only have to do it straight on their mobile phone.
 As long as there is an Internet connection and an Internet-ready device, customers are able to shop, browse, pay, bank, make a purchase, and many more things.

+Security is an essential part of any transaction that is done through the Internet.
 Transactions at eCommerce platforms are often done by credit cards but this type of payment may put customer financial safety at risk as in 2018, it is estimated that credit card frauds increased by 18.5%.
-In addition, the security provided by a username and password of eCommerce accounts are not safe either whereas in mobile commerce, customers can guarantee their safety by their biometric authentication such as scans, face ID, or fingerprints.
-Therefore, the possibility of leaking personal information may be lessened.
+In addition, the security provided by a username and password of eCommerce accounts is not safe either.
+This results in customer reluctance when sending their personal credit card information over the Internet.

 Additional data, additional marketing